scottyschup/ruby-curriculum/rspec/test-doubles.md

 # Test Doubles

 ## A Preface of Great Interest
-When we write unit tests, we want each our specs to test just one thing.
+When we write unit tests, we want each of our specs to test just one thing.
 This can be a little complicated when we write classes that interact with other classes.
 For example, imagine